stormpath/stormpath.github.io/source/rest/product-guide/index.markdown

 <a class="anchor" name="directory-delete"></a>
 ### Delete a Directory

-{% docs note %}
+{% docs warning %}
 Deleting a directory completely erases the directory and all of its accounts and groups from Stormpath.
 {% enddocs %}

-Before you permanently delete a directory, it can be a good practice to disable it in case an associated application contains historical data associated with accounts in the directory.

-Note: The `Stormpath Administrators` directory cannot be deleted.
+We recommend that you disable a directory instead of deleting it if you anticipate that you might use the directory again or if you want to retain its data for historical reference.

 To delete a directory: